I’m Natalie (she/her), an award-winning marketing and communications storyteller, content strategist, author, and editor.

 Who became a leader, a team championer, a big-dream dreamer …

 From 2012 to 2017 I directed content and editorial strategy, developed social and marketing campaigns, dreamed up creative, and tripled traffic as the youngest ever Executive Editor of ParentMap.
-At this dream job, I married two great passions: creative storytelling, and advocating for the education, health, and social systems that support families.
+At this dream job, I married two great passions: creative storytelling, and advocating for the education, health, and social systems that support all families.
 With every monthly magazine that hit the newsstands, every live event bringing critical research and insights from experts to parents, and every click on our highly trafficked website, I lived my passions and learned something new.
 I also built up my leadership muscle, managing a team of talented editors, designers, writers, and freelancers.
-Coaching others to develop their skills and pursue their dreams has been one of the most rewarding aspects of my career.
+Coaching others to develop their skills and pursue their dreams—especially writers and creatives who traditionally have been closed out of avenues and access to publishing—has been one of the most rewarding aspects of my career.

 Who then crashed the corporate tech party!